The Beacon School: Athletics

 The Beacon School offers an array of athletic teams for its students.
 Sports including fencing, softball, track, wrestling, bowling, basketball, Ultimate, soccer, cross country, and tennis form a part of the culture at Beacon.

 In 2014, Beacon's tennis team won the national tennis championship as a result of taking first place at the All-American Invitational Boys Tennis Tournament in Corona del Mar, California.
 Because the school does not have a practice space of its own, the school uses many of the city's public access facilities.
-In addition, the boys baseball team advanced to the 2019 Public School Athletic League (PSAL) AAA championship game.
-The game was played in Yankee Stadium on June 4 and The Beacon School lost to Gregorio Luperon HS for Science and Math with a final score of four to five.
+In addition, the boys' baseball team advanced to the 2019 Public School Athletic League (PSAL) AAA championship game.
+The game was played in Yankee Stadium on June 4, and the Beacon School lost to Gregorio Luperon HS for Science and Math with a final score of four to five.

-On November 7, 2019, both the boys soccer program and the girls soccer program became city champions by defeating John Adams High School and Brooklyn Tech respectively.
+On November 7, 2019, both the boys' and girls' soccer programs became city champions by defeating John Adams High School and Brooklyn Tech, respectively.
 The games were played at Belson Stadium on the campus of St. John's University in Queens.
-As a result, the Beacon boys soccer team was ranked #9 in New York State and has since continued to remain one of the strongest programs in New York City.
+As a result, the Beacon boys' soccer team was ranked #9 in New York State, and has since remained one of the strongest programs in New York City.

+In 2025, the Beacon Boys' Fencing team claimed first place in the PSAL championship.
+In 2026, the Beacon Girls' Softball team secured the championship with a 7-6 walk-off victory over Louis Brandeis.

 Model United Nations

-English: Beacon's Model UN team accepts the Best Delegation Award at GCIMUN 2016 in the General Assembly Hall at the UN Headquarters, New York City.
+Beacon's Model UN team accepts the Best Delegation Award at GCIMUN 2016 in the General Assembly Hall at the UN Headquarters, New York City.

 Beacon's Model United Nations debates solutions to international issues, and attends conferences within New York City, as well as throughout the United States.

 In 2016, Beacon's delegation placed first among 174 schools from over 30 countries in the Global Classrooms Model United Nations conference.
 The conference, held annually at United Nations Headquarters, is sponsored by the United Nations Association of the United States in collaboration with the Lebanese American University.

 Since 2016, Beacon's Model United Nations program has been cited at the top of Best Delegates annual list of the world's best high school Model UN teams.
 The rankings, calculated based on data aggregated from the 30 most competitive Model UN conferences in North America, divide teams into groups by region and overall standing.
 Beacon is ranked in the Top 25 Overall category, the highest level of recognition awarded by the publication.